8ug8ird/ByeBlocked/README.md

 ## Feedback

 Found a bug or an edge case?

 Feel free to open an [Issue](https://github.com/8ug8ird/ByeBlocked/issues).
-Feedback, feature requests, and implementation ideas are always welcome.
+Bug reports, feature requests, and implementation ideas are always welcome.

 <br>